 From dairy-free milk to alternative hamburger patties, it seems that the popularity of vegan food is on the rise.
 And for good reason.
-It’s widely considered an environmentally-friendly way to eat and offers a number of potential health benefits, including lower risk of obesity, certain cancers, and Type 2 diabetes.
+It’s widely considered an environmentally-friendly way to eat and offers a number of potential health benefits, including lower risk of obesity and major health problems.
 So it was only a matter of time before people started thinking about imposing these dietary restrictions on their pets.

 But even though sales of plant-based food (for humans) continues to grow by double digits, you might be wondering if there’s any legitimate reason for feeding your pet vegetarian dog food or vegan dog food.
 After all, if a vegan diet can help reduce the risk of serious medical conditions for you, what are the potential benefits for your beloved pooch?
 And on the flipside, what are the possible drawbacks?